-- Managers have the potential to earn more than $150,000 with a master's degree and years of experience.
+- Medical and health services managers have the potential to earn more than $150,000 with a master's degree and years of experience.

 With a master’s degree in health care administration and management, you will have the option to pursue various positions in government, nonprofit and private health care organizations, such as: